CymaBay Therapeutics (NASDAQ:CBAY) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of CymaBay Therapeutics (NASDAQ:CBAY – Free Report) in a research note issued to investors on Friday.
+StockNews.com assumed coverage on shares of CymaBay Therapeutics (NASDAQ:CBAY – Free Report) in a research note issued to investors on Saturday morning.
 The brokerage issued a sell rating on the biopharmaceutical company’s stock.

-A number of other research analysts have also recently issued reports on CBAY.
-UBS Group reiterated a neutral rating and set a $32.50 price objective (up from $25.00) on shares of CymaBay Therapeutics in a report on Wednesday, February 14th.
-Raymond James cut shares of CymaBay Therapeutics from an outperform rating to a market perform rating and set a $32.50 price target on the stock. in a research report on Tuesday, February 13th.
-William Blair lowered CymaBay Therapeutics from an outperform rating to a market perform rating in a report on Monday, February 12th.
-HC Wainwright reissued a neutral rating and issued a $32.50 price objective on shares of CymaBay Therapeutics in a research note on Thursday, February 29th.
-Finally, Piper Sandler reaffirmed a neutral rating and set a $32.50 target price (down previously from $33.00) on shares of CymaBay Therapeutics in a research report on Wednesday, February 14th.
-One analyst has rated the stock with a sell rating, eleven have given a hold rating and one has given a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus target price of $28.65.
+A number of other brokerages also recently issued reports on CBAY.
+B. Riley reissued a neutral rating and issued a $32.50 price objective (up from $29.00) on shares of CymaBay Therapeutics in a research note on Tuesday, February 13th.
+Piper Sandler reissued a neutral rating and issued a $32.50 price objective (down from $33.00) on shares of CymaBay Therapeutics in a research note on Wednesday, February 14th.
+HC Wainwright reaffirmed a neutral rating and issued a $32.50 target price on shares of CymaBay Therapeutics in a research report on Thursday, February 29th.
+Lifesci Capital lowered CymaBay Therapeutics from an outperform rating to a market perform rating in a research report on Wednesday, February 14th.
+Finally, Raymond James lowered CymaBay Therapeutics from an outperform rating to a market perform rating and set a $32.50 target price for the company. in a research report on Tuesday, February 13th.
+One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating and one has given a buy rating to the stock.
+Based on data from MarketBeat.com, CymaBay Therapeutics currently has an average rating of Hold and a consensus target price of $28.65.

 Check Out Our Latest Research Report on CBAY

-CymaBay Therapeutics (NASDAQ:CBAY – Get Free Report) last issued its earnings results on Wednesday, February 28th.
+CymaBay Therapeutics (NASDAQ:CBAY – Get Free Report) last announced its quarterly earnings data on Wednesday, February 28th.
 The biopharmaceutical company reported ($0.35) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.31) by ($0.04).
-The company had revenue of $0.06 million during the quarter, compared to the consensus estimate of $0.42 million.
-On average, equities analysts forecast that CymaBay Therapeutics will post -1.38 earnings per share for the current fiscal year.
+The firm had revenue of $0.06 million during the quarter, compared to the consensus estimate of $0.42 million.
+Analysts anticipate that CymaBay Therapeutics will post -1.38 EPS for the current year.

-In other CymaBay Therapeutics news, Director Janet Dorling sold 6,000 shares of the company’s stock in a transaction on Monday, February 12th.
+In other news, Director Janet Dorling sold 6,000 shares of the business’s stock in a transaction that occurred on Monday, February 12th.
 The stock was sold at an average price of $31.97, for a total value of $191,820.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-7.00% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Company insiders own 7.00% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in CBAY.
-New York State Common Retirement Fund increased its holdings in CymaBay Therapeutics by 39.9% in the 3rd quarter.
-New York State Common Retirement Fund now owns 64,404 shares of the biopharmaceutical company’s stock worth $960,000 after acquiring an additional 18,381 shares during the last quarter.
-Assenagon Asset Management S.A. bought a new stake in shares of CymaBay Therapeutics in the fourth quarter valued at approximately $17,629,000.
-Vanguard Group Inc. raised its position in shares of CymaBay Therapeutics by 11.6% in the third quarter.
-Vanguard Group Inc. now owns 5,747,587 shares of the biopharmaceutical company’s stock valued at $85,697,000 after purchasing an additional 598,707 shares during the period.
-Emerald Mutual Fund Advisers Trust purchased a new stake in shares of CymaBay Therapeutics during the 3rd quarter valued at approximately $12,073,000.
-Finally, Emerald Advisers LLC bought a new position in CymaBay Therapeutics in the 3rd quarter worth approximately $14,668,000.
-Institutional investors own 95.03% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of CBAY.
+Harvest Fund Management Co.
+Ltd purchased a new position in CymaBay Therapeutics in the fourth quarter valued at approximately $26,000.
+AJOVista LLC purchased a new position in CymaBay Therapeutics in the fourth quarter valued at approximately $42,000.
+China Universal Asset Management Co.
+Ltd. lifted its stake in CymaBay Therapeutics by 96.9% in the third quarter.
+China Universal Asset Management Co.
+Ltd. now owns 2,516 shares of the biopharmaceutical company’s stock valued at $38,000 after purchasing an additional 1,238 shares during the last quarter.
+Wetzel Investment Advisors Inc. purchased a new position in CymaBay Therapeutics in the fourth quarter valued at approximately $71,000.
+Finally, Tucker Asset Management LLC purchased a new position in CymaBay Therapeutics in the fourth quarter valued at approximately $89,000.
+Hedge funds and other institutional investors own 95.03% of the company’s stock.

 About CymaBay Therapeutics